 For these folks, you need what’s called a Lead Magnet.
 A lead magnet is something valuable you can offer on your website for free, in exchange for contact information.
-Go to www.mainstreetroi.com and you’ll see we have a lead magnet right on our homepage (our “Internet Marketing Survival Guide” report).
+For example, on our website, we offer different types of lead magnets, including free checklists and guides, as well as webinars.

 The beauty of a lead magnet is that it gives you contact information for prospects who are interested, but not yet ready to buy.
 And then, you can follow up via email to nurture, educate, and build trust until the prospect is ready to take the next step.

 So take a look at your website.
 Are you making any of these 4 mistakes?

 If you’d like help with your digital marketing, schedule a consultation with a Main Street ROI Marketing Advisor.